-Blend for a couple of minutes.
-Taste and adjust for salt to your liking.
+Blend for a couple of minutes, then taste and adjust for salt.

-To a large bowl, add the black beans, diced avocado, finely chopped onion, sliced jalapeños, roasted sweet potatoes, corn kernels, and diced green bell pepper.
+To a large mixing bowl, add the black beans, finely chopped onion, sliced jalapeños, roasted sweet potatoes, corn kernels, diced green bell pepper, and diced avocado.

-Toss well, taste and adjust for salt, and let the flavors meld for at least 15 minutes before serving.
+Taste and adjust for salt, and let the flavors meld for 15 minutes before serving.

 Black bean salad with quinoa

-Make this black bean salad even more nutritious by adding boiled quinoa, and it'll keep you healthy and satiated for the whole day.
+Make this black bean salad even more nutritious by adding boiled quinoa.
+It'll keep you healthy and satiated for the whole day.

 It's the perfect meal prep recipe for lunch, dinner, and post-workout meals, as the ingredients in the salad are packed with nutrition, wholesome plant protein, healthy carbs, vitamins, antioxidants, and fiber.